Skip to main content

 As teachers develop, they may ask, “How do I…” or “Why do I…”

-• interact with my colleagues to identify typically difficult concepts or skills for students in order to re-examine and strengthen plans for future lessons?
+Interact with colleagues to identify difficult concepts or skills and revise future lessons